DimaSheiko/apep-docs/docs/framework/conditions/heal.md

 UNIT:HealthPredictedActual() >= 35000
 ```

-***
+---

 > ## area.heal

 -   This condition counts the number of units within a specified range of a target unit whose health is below a certain threshold.

 #### Parameters

 -   `UNIT`: The unit to calculate the area healing for.
 -   `ARGS`: A string containing two arguments separated by a comma:
     -   `distance`: The maximum distance within which to count units.
     -   `health`: The health threshold below which to count units.

 #### Returns `NUMBER`

 -   The number of units within the specified range of the target unit whose health is below the threshold.

-#### *Example:*
+#### _Example:_

 ```lua
 -- DSL Mode
 {ACTION, "UNIT.area(40, 80).heal >= 4", UNIT},